Lori Loughlin’s Attorneys Are Reportedly In No Hurry To Work Out A Deal With Prosecution

-Actress Lori Loughlin’s legal team is reportedly working to build a case that the actress and her designer husband Mossimo Giannulli were not aware that they did anything wrong.
+Actress Lori Loughlin’s legal team is reportedly working to build a case on the claim that the actress and her designer husband, Mossimo Giannulli, were not aware that they had done anything wrong.
 Federal litigator Louis Shapiro told The Los Angeles Times that the couple’s attorneys would likely take their time when putting together a case.

-“Her attorneys have made it clear that they are not going to be rushing into any deal with the prosecution,” he said.
+“Her attorneys have made it clear that they are not going to be rushing into any deal with the prosecution,” Shapiro said.

 “They want to perform a thorough analysis of the evidence and then help their client make an informed decision about what is in her best interest to do,” he added.

 Loughlin and Giannulli stand accused of paying $500,000 to have their two daughters admitted to the University of Southern California.
-The payment assured the couple that their daughters would be admitted as crew recruits, even though neither is a rower, according to court documents.
+The payment assured the couple that their daughters would be admitted as crew recruits — even though neither is a rower — according to court documents.

-A source close to the case told The Times that Loughlin and Giannulli feel they were honestly duped by William Singer, the man behind the scheme, and had no idea they were engaging in a crime.
+A source close to the case told The Los Angeles Times that Loughlin and Giannulli feel that they were honestly duped by William Singer, the man behind the scheme, and had no idea they were engaging in a crime.

-Loughlin and Giannulli allegedly agreed to use Singer’s so-called “side door” into USC, which consisted of paying college senior associate athletic director Donna Heinel to select their oldest daughter, Isabella, as a member of the crew team, The Times reported.
+Loughlin and Giannulli allegedly agreed to use Singer’s so-called “side door” into USC, a pathway which reportedly consisted of paying college senior associate athletic director Donna Heinel to select their oldest daughter, Isabella, as a member of the crew team.

 Lori Loughlin Reportedly Didn’t Know Bribery Was a Crime.
 A Criminal Attorney Explains Whether That Will That Hold Up In Court https://t.co/RLvrboWjQP